Farraj007/data-structures-and-algorithms/linked-list/README.md

 ### .to_string
   - Returns: a string representing all the values in the Linked List, formatted as: "{ a } -> { b } -> { c } -> NULL"

+### .Add_after
+  - Will add a new node after a desired node by choice  .

+### .Add_before
+  - Will add a new node before a desired node by choice  .